 WHAT I’VE DONE

-And, beginning in March 2020, the Treasurer’s Office will be able to issue motor vehicle decals at the counter to save people a trip to the DMV due to my office’s efforts.
+And, I am working towards getting the Treasurer’s Office to be able to issue motor vehicle decals at the counter to save people a trip to the DMV due to my office’s efforts.

 For the entire state of South Carolina, I helped initiate H3630, a joint resolution that provided support to federal employees who had been furloughed with unanimous support in the House and Senate.

 Additionally, I was elected Treasurer of the South Carolina Association of Auditors, Treasurers and Tax Collectors and was also appointed to the Education Committee for the National Association of County Collectors, Treasurers, and Finance Officers.

 Before my time serving as County Treasurer, I had the privilege of serving in the South Carolina House of Representatives.